oroinc/documentation/user/back-office/marketing/email-campaigns/dotdigital-data-fields-mappings.rst

 Configure your mapping in the **Mapping Configuration** section of the same page.

-Select the **Two Way Sync** check box if you want to update application entities with data from Dotdigital.
+Select the **Two Way Sync** checkbox if you want to update application entities with data from Dotdigital.

 Perform Sync
 ^^^^^^^^^^^^